paul-caron/EpicCanvas/README.md

 ```

 # Other Special Considerations
-Values that will be passed on to tge GPU are floats.
+Values that will be passed on to the GPU are floats.
 It is best to keep the u,v texture coordinates and colors between 0.0 and 1.0.